cyberwillis/envs/scripts/README.md

-scripts to launch and configure containers
+Here is a collection of scripts to launch and build resources inside the containers